mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 # Contributing

-Thank you for your interest in contributing to Vizro!
+Contributions of all experience levels are welcome!
+There are many ways to contribute, and we appreciate any help: it doesn't have to be a pull request (PR) on our code.
+You can also [report a bug](faq.md#how-can-i-report-a-bug), [request a feature](faq.md#how-can-i-request-a-feature), or [ask and answer community questions](faq.md#i-still-have-a-question-where-can-i-ask-it).
+Before making significant changes to Vizro code, you should first use [GitHub issues](https://github.com/mckinsey/vizro/issues) to discuss your contribution.

 Our development follows a standard [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow).
+In order to be merged, your PR must meet all the following requirements:

+* two approving reviews (including a code owner)
+* Continuous Integration (CI) checks pass
+* code is up-to-date with `main`

 We aim to make the contribution process as frictionless as possible by having only one direct development dependency: [Hatch](https://hatch.pypa.io/).
 There are two ways to develop on Vizro:

 * [GitHub Codespaces](https://docs.github.com/en/codespaces).
 This is the recommended method if you are a new contributor and is the quickest and easiest way to get started.
 All development can be done in your browser in a temporary environment; you do not need to set up anything on your computer.
 Read [Develop on GitHub Codespaces](#develop-on-github-codespaces) for full instructions on how to do this.
 * Local machine.
 If you are more experienced then you might prefer to develop on your own computer.
 Read [Develop locally](#develop-locally) for full instructions on how to do this.